syrianarchive/yemeniarchive-investigations/about/index.md

 #### Second: Secure long term preservation

-The Yemeni Archive preserves visual documentation of human rights abuses in Syria committed by all actors by storing them on a secure server online and with offline backups.
+The Yemeni Archive preserves visual documentation of human rights abuses in Yemen committed by all actors by storing them on a secure server online and with offline backups.
 Working with low-cost and reliable hosting partners, in addition to open source software will help to ensure the long-term sustainability of the storage, ensuring the material will continue to be available for analysis now and in the future to advance justice, accountability and reconciliation efforts.

 #### Third: Verification, cataloging and metadata enrichment

-The Yemeni Archive organises preserved materials by cataloging content according the categories used by the Independent International Commission of Inquiry on the Yemeni Arab Republic set up by the UN Office of the High Commissioner for Human Rights (OHCHR).
+The Yemeni Archive organises preserved materials by cataloging content according the categories used by the Independent International Commission of Inquiry on the Republic of Yemen set up by the UN Office of the High Commissioner for Human Rights (OHCHR).
 The categories include:

 - Massacres and other unlawful killing
 - Arbitrary arrest and unlawful detention